How To Get Down Payment Assistance

 Rhode Island

 Rhode Island Housing offers several programs that provide down payment and closing cost assistance.
-You can also check out the Housing Network of Rhode Island (HNRI) for DPA, other housing opportunities initiatives and HUD-approved homebuyer education courses.
+Some other programs in Rhode Island are available through:

 Vermont